-Each time the processing task is run, it operates on a set of satellite data, giving it an identification number called the ReceiverData (RD) number.
-All the data from a SGR-ReSI's 2 days of the 8 day planning cycle are taken as one collection and assigned one RD number.
-All the data products output from this set of operations will refer back to this RD number.
+Each time the processing task is run, it operates on a set of satellite data, giving it an identification number based on the time of collection.
+The SGR-ReSI has been run for most of the mission in the cycle of 2 days on out of an 8 day planning cycle.
+This 48 hour collection is split into 6 hourly collections then all the data products are identified by this collection date-time identifier.

 The processing task takes DDMs from the High Speed Interface (HSI) files, separating out the raw collections as per Section 9.
-Each DDM is taken in turn and using the L1a DDM Track Headers, the data is split into tracks.
+Each DDM is taken in turn and using the L1a DDM Track Headers and L1a SBPP metadata, the data is split into tracks.
 Each track is a series of DDMs that correspond to the same transmitter PRN and the same receiver processing settings.
+This separation into tracks acts to group all the data with the same DDM processing channel, transmitter PRN, receiver gain settings etc. As the receiver has 4 reflection channels, then DDMs will be added to 4 separate tracks simultaneously.